Beach Buggy Blitz

 Beach Buggy Blitz is a racing video game developed and published by Vector Unit for Android, iOS and BlackBerry.

 Gameplay

 Beach Buggy Blitz is built around an "infinite drive" mechanic that challenges you to drive as far as possible.
 You can collect coins along the way to upgrade or paint your car, unlock new vehicles and drivers, even customize the game itself with new powerups and consumables.

 Reception

+Beach Buggy Blitz received "generally favorable" reviews according to review aggregator Metacritic.

 Gamezebo gave the Android version a rave review, saying that "Beach Buggy Blitz is one of the best titles Android has to offer," and 148Apps said "Beach Buggy Blitz is fantastic and one of the best of its kind on iOS.
 An absolute pleasure to play and play again."